eProsima/Fast-DDS-docs/docs/fastdds/use_cases/includes/wide_deployments.rst

 However, it is often the case that not all the participants need to be aware of all the rest of the remote participants present in the network.
-For limiting all this PDP meta traffic, Fast-RTPS participants can be configured to send their PDP announcements only to the remote participants to which they are required to connect.
+For limiting all this PDP meta traffic, Fast DDS participants can be configured to send their PDP announcements only to the remote participants to which they are required to connect.
 This is done by specifying a list of peers as a set of IP address-port pairs, and by disabling the participant multicast announcements.
-Use-case :ref:`use-case-fast-rtps-over-wifi` provides a detailed explanation on how to configure Fast-RTPS for such case.
+Use-case :ref:`use-case-fast-rtps-over-wifi` provides a detailed explanation on how to configure Fast DDS for such case.

 .. _wide_deployments_static_edp: